Chitrangada: The Crowning Wish: Plot

 going against social convention.
 As a young man he defied his father's wishes, and became a choreographer instead of an engineer.
 As he prepares with his team to stage Tagore's Chitrangada, he meets Partho (Jisshu Sengupta) who is a drug-addict percussionist introduced to the team by the main dancer Kasturi (Raima Sen).
-Soon, Rudra develops a chemistry with Partho and they are deep into a passionate love affair.
+Soon, Rudra develops chemistry with Partho and they fall deep into a passionate love affair.
 During the course of their relationship, they decide to adopt a child.
 But there is one problem: same-sex couples are not permitted to adopt children.
 So Rudra decides to go through a gender change treatment to embrace the womanhood he longs for.
 But will this surgery change his life and fulfill all his long-cherished dreams?
 The story ends with the line "Be What You Wish To Be".